-Lucas Munn as the President of Gencorp Homes Inc. is proud to announce the exclusive relationship with Genesis Associates Ltd as the mortgage brokerage of choice, offering financial opportunities to all of GenCorp Homes Inc. clients.
+Lucas Munn as the President of Gencorp Homes Inc. is proud to announce the exclusive relationship with Genesis Associates Ltd as the mortgage brokerage of choice, offering financial opportunities to all of GenCorp Homes Inc. current and future clients.

 Genesis Associates Ltd. is a mortgage brokerage firm based in Mississauga, with the principle broker Rob Munn B.Sc. being licensed since 1985.
 Currently under the Mortgage Brokerages, Lenders and Administrators Act, 2006, their license registrations are as follows:

 Rob Munn B.Sc.: M080002081 Genesis Associates Ltd: 10295 Broker

 Genesis Associates Ltd . also has a subsidiary business unit specializing in Reverse Mortgages.
 Ontario Reverse Mortgage is the registered business name for the current and future clientele who are interested in learning about the benefits of a Reverse Mortgage, and the lending products available from the institutions.
 Compare FIRST before you choose.